Neck Acne Treatment: A Guide for Patients

 Extraction Techniques

 Medical-grade extractions use sterile lancets and comedone extractors to safely remove stubborn blackheads and whiteheads.
-The neck’s thicker skin requires modified pressure techniques to avoid bruising and scarring.
-Professional extraction prevents the spread of bacteria that occurs with at-home picking.
+The thicker skin of the neck requires modified pressure techniques to prevent bruising and scarring.
+Professional extraction prevents bacterial spread that occurs with at-home picking.

-Post-extraction care includes antibacterial agents and soothing masks to minimize inflammation.
+Post-extraction care includes the use of antibacterial agents and soothing masks to minimize inflammation.
 LED light therapy immediately after extraction reduces bacterial load and accelerates healing.

 Customized Treatment Plans